 So when I unexpectedly acquired the dual CPU-ready server, I suppressed the desire to simply preserve the system and instead decided it was serendipitously my perfect server solution.
 This, combined with W2K3 Server, is the perfect blend of software and hardware.

 The original system is an HP tc3100.
 It came with:

 2x 9GB SCSI 10K RPM Seagate Cheetahs

 I stripped the components out of the behemoth case and put the case into storage (in case I want to restore the system at a later date).
 Here are the components that will comprise the new incarnation.
 These are all parts I already had in use or in storage, except for one item:

-The only case I have with 4x drive bays.
+The Case & PSUThis is the only one I have with 4x drive bays.
 Actually it has 5, so I can leave space between each drive.
 I have fitted a silent fan to the front of the case blowing in and the larger of the two at the back, sucking out.
 I also managed to find two almost-matching heatsinks and then tested all the fans I've got to find the quietest ones.
 As a result, this machine is near-silent, despite the 4 fans.

 The hefty Delta PSU that came with the original machine probably would have done the job, but I went with a newer HIPRO unit instead - more amps on the 12V rail, plus SATA power (not that I don't have enough adaptors for Molex-style).